peurKe/auto_ZO_translate/README.md

   • Press enter if prerequisites are OK

-  • Select the language you want to translate English to (Possible choices are: fr, it, es, cd, ro, pl)
+  • Select the language you want to translate English to (Possible choices are: fr, it, es, cd, pl, ro)

   • To restore original translation, execute the script with following argument: